 - Characterization of enveloped vaccine/virus

-The overall goal of his research is to develop nano-scale systems with precisely tailored materials by using interdisciplinary approach and focus on their commercial applications in energy, environment, and global health problems.
+The overall goal of his research is to develop nano-scale systems with precisely tailored materials by using interdisciplinary approach and focus on their commercial applications in environment and global health problems.